sensu/sensu-remediation-handler/README.md

 The Sensu Remediation Handler is a [Sensu Go event handler][handler] which enables you to build self-healing workflows in Sensu.

-The Sensu Go Remediation Handler &ndash; and other similar "self healing" workflows in Sensu &ndash; combine a few Sensu features:
+The Sensu Remediation Handler &ndash; and other similar "self healing" workflows in Sensu &ndash; combine a few Sensu features:

 - An "unscheduled check" configuration (i.e. a Sensu Check with the `"publish":